shifqu/django-telegram-app/docs/tutorials/dice-roller-tutorial-ext.md

 ```

 This command stores the waiting_for state on the chat's telegram-settings.
 On the next message sent by the user to the bot, the input will be used to fill the key `character_name` in the callbackdata.

-!!! note
-    Because this is the first step in the command, we don't have callbackdata.
-Best practice is to call `self.get_callback_data(update)` anyway, as this would generate the initial default data.
-However, should you forget about this and pass an empty dict to add_waiting_for (like we *deliberately* do in the example), the method is smart enough to create default data for you anyway.

 ---